gernd/simple-site-mon-backend/README.md

 # simple-site-mon
 A simple monitoring application for webresources

-A simple site monitoring tool consisting of a backend offering a HTTP interface and at the moment one simple client.
+A simple site monitoring tool consisting of a Spring Boot backend providing a REST interface and some clients.

-## Technologies
+## Technologies used
 The backend is implemented using Spring Boot.
-The only client(s) at this stage are some shell scripts.
+Clients: Bash and Python scripts as well as a hacky Browser App using jQuery. :-)